rackerlabs/support-how-to/content/cloud-block-storage/cloud-block-storage-faq.md

 ### Backups

-#### What are the minimum / maximum limits for single Cloud Block Storage volumes?
+#### What are the minimum and maximum limits for single Cloud Block Storage volumes?

 The minimum size for a Cloud Block Storage volume is 50 GB for an SSD volume or 75 GB for an SATA volume.
 The maximum volume size is 1 TB.